Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-monitoring.md

 resources.

 Query statistics are built by the `pg_stat_statements` extension.
-Once activated, this extension provides a `pg_stat_statements` that can be queried as you wish.
+Once activated, this extension provides a `pg_stat_statements` view that can be queried as you wish.
 Detailed information about this view can be found [in the extension official documentation](https://www.postgresql.org/docs/current/pgstatstatements.html).

 ### Enabling Query Statistics